-At the end of the reporting period the company had capital well in excess of the minimum statutory requirements and slightly below the target capital range endorsed by the Board in the capital management plan.
+At the end of the reporting period the company had capital well in excess of the minimum statutory requirements and slightly above the target capital range endorsed by the Board in the capital management plan.

-The Board will review the capital management plan on an annual basis.
+The Board reviews the capital management plan on an annual basis.